ansys/pyprimemesh/doc/source/user_guide/connections.rst

         params=params
     )

-You can check the number of topofaces failed in scaffold operation by printing the results:
+This code prints the results so that you can check the number of topofaces failed in the scaffold operation:

 .. code:: python